wintechis/blast/docs/Blocks.md

 The following describes the BLAST blocks in detail.

-In BLAST there are 5 categories of blocks:
+In BLAST there are 6 categories of blocks:

 * **program**: The setup- and repeat-block control the block programs process order
 * **things**: Blocks representing and retrieving data from things
 * **actions**: Display measured data, custom messages or setting the LEDs of a signal light
 * **logic**: Everything concerning boolean logic, like if, if-else blocks and events
+* **booleans**: A block representing a boolean value
 * **text**: Text creation and manipulation blocks
 * **numbers**: represent numbers and enable basic arithmetic